JonnyHaystack/HayBox/README.md

 - Cross platform support:
   - RP2040 (e.g. Raspberry Pi Pico)
   - 16MHz AVR MCUs (e.g. ATMega32U4 which several Arduinos are based on)
-- Supports many existing controllers/PCBs, e.g. B0XX, Smash Box, Crane's
+- Supports many existing controllers/PCBs, e.g. B0XX, LBX, Smash Box, Crane's
   GCCPCB/Model S
 - Melee mode up to date with B0XX V3 specifications
 - Supports a variety of communication backends which can be used either separately or in conjunction with each other: